Rhythmic training

 Rhythmic training is a versatile group subject which focuses on rhythm.
 Aside from being a fun activity, the rhythmic training develops motor skills, concentration and coordination.

 The groups are available for participants of the age of 6 to adults.
 The students of EMO may study rhythmic training as an optional class, which is included as part of their student fees.
-For students who only participate in the rhythmic training groups, the term fee ranges from 110 to 220 €, depending on the duration of the class.
+For students who only participate in the rhythmic training groups, the term fee ranges from 120 to 235 € (from 1.8.2024), depending on the duration of the class.

 Group Chart for the Rhythmic Training